clarotech/UkCoreSdkDocs/docs/extensions/MedicationTradeFamily.md

 ## HasTradeFamily

-To test whether the extension has been applied to a medication resource, the `HasTradeFamily` method can be used.
+To test whether the extension has been applied to a Medication resource, the `HasTradeFamily` method can be used.
 This returns a boolean.
 ``` csharp
 using Hl7.Fhir.Model;